Cleveland Guardians: 1865–1872: Forest Citys of Cleveland

 From 1865 to 1868 Forest Citys was an amateur ball club.
 During the 1869 season, Cleveland was among several cities that established professional baseball teams following the success of the 1869 Cincinnati Red Stockings, the first fully professional team.
 In the newspapers before and after 1870, the team was often called the Forest Citys, in the same generic way that the team from Chicago was sometimes called The Chicagos.
+A professional baseball team has played in Cleveland for all but a few years since then.

 In 1871 the Forest Citys joined the new National Association of Professional Base Ball Players (NA), the first professional league.
 Ultimately, two of the league's western clubs went out of business during the first season and the Chicago Fire left that city's White Stockings impoverished, unable to field a team again until 1874.
 Cleveland was thus the NA's westernmost outpost in 1872, the year the club folded.
 Cleveland played its full schedule to July 19 followed by two games versus Boston in mid-August and disbanded at the end of the season.